aiidalab/aiidalab-qe/docs/source/installation/aiidalab.rst

    The following steps require a local installation of `Docker`_.

-AiiDAlab launch is a thinly wrapper docker image which takes care of all the prerequisites to run the AiiDAlab docker image.
+AiiDAlab launch is a thin Docker wrapper which takes care of all the prerequisites to run the AiiDAlab Docker image.
 To use AiiDAlab launch you will have to

 #.
 Install AiiDAlab launch with `pipx <https://pypa.github.io/pipx/installation/>`_ (**recommended**):